log69/yesscript2/README.md

 # YesScript2
-## Firefox Webextension, blocks scripts on specified sites
+## Firefox WebExtension, blocks scripts on specified sites

 Clicking the toolbar icon does the following: